Our family (Peg & Bill Chartres'), on Peg's side, is descended from the Banks family from Hollands Creek

-The following is dedicated to our sons Nicholas, Wayne, Graham and Jason (who were sixth generation to reside in Cudlee Creek) and their children all of whom have maintained a close association with the Cudlee Creek District.
+This page is dedicated to our sons Nicholas, Wayne, Graham and Jason (who were sixth generation to reside in Cudlee Creek) and their children, all of whom have maintained a close association with the Cudlee Creek District.

 Three of Abraham's sons, (George, William and Edward) all acquired land in the Cudlee Creek District.
 George and William at Hollands Creek, and Edward at Fox's Creek.

-(Peg's g-g-grandfather), (1836 - 1899 - Abraham's second son), worked with his father carting ore from the Burra Mines before establishing his own business carting wool from the northern stations.
+(1836 - 1899 - Abraham's second son, Peg's g-g-grandfather), worked with his father carting ore from the Burra Mines before establishing his own business carting wool from the northern stations.
 He later carted wood in the Hope Valley and Anstey’s Hill area before engaging in farming and dairying at The Prairie, Cudlee Creek.

 He married Mary Ann Farnham (in 1857), the daughter of Giles Farnham of Fox's Creek; they had seven children